 Nutrient density refers to the amount of beneficial nutrients (vitamins, minerals, aminos, etc.) in proportion to the caloric (energy) content of any given food.
 Research suggests that “ultra-processed” foods are not only low in nutrient density but strongly associated with obesity and cardiometabolic disorders.

 Foods labeled as “vegetarian” or “vegan” are not exempt from poor nutrient density.
-Many food manufacturers do what they can to legally advertise their food products as “healthy” and “organic” while providing cheaply processed food items high in “empty calories” absent of beneficial vitamins and minerals.
+Many food manufacturers do what they can to legally advertise their food products as “healthy” and “organic” while providing cheaply processed food items high in “empty calories” absent of the most beneficial and best vitamins and minerals for your health.

 And this is only in addition to the common micronutrient deficiencies associated with a predominantly plant-based diet.

-List of Key Vitamins and Minerals for Vegetarians
+List of Key and Essential Vitamins and Minerals for Vegetarians

 Even while avoiding “empty calorie” foods, maintaining sufficient levels of all essential vitamins and minerals can be difficult for vegetarians.